 The Proposal's system will include a series of bags used to cultivate oysters.
 Bags are made from ultraviolet (UV)-resistant, high-density polyethylene (HDPE) mesh and measure a maximum of 48 inches by 48 inches.
 Oyster bags will be arranged in a set of double-rows oriented in a northeast-southwest direction.
 Each row of bags will be secured by a headline that runs for approximately 1,800 feet.
-There will be approximately 30 feet of space in between each double-row of bags to allow for access to the floating bags.
+There will be approximately 30 feet of space in between each end anchor which then connects to a double-row of bags.
+This spacing allows navigational access to the floating bags for maintenance and harvest.
 Each bag is constructed with an integrated floating device to ensure the bags remain on the water's surface, and an additional float will be located at the end of each double-row of bags.
 Each end-line float will be secured to an anchor, and an additional anchor may be used near the center of each double-row.
-Once fully built out, there will be a total of 28 double-rows, and a total of 60-90 anchors.1
+Once fully built out, there will be a total of 28 double-rows, and a total of 60-90 anchors.